-Regrettably, this professor is no longer available as a faculty advisor for graduate students.
+Regrettably, this emeritus professor is no longer available as a faculty advisor for graduate students.